OgarProject/Ogar/README.md

 # Andrews Version of Ogar - More features such as gamemodes,op,commands,anti-bot measures, and more
 A fully functional open source Agar.io server implementation, written in Node.js.
 Ogar is designed to be used with the latest Agar.io client.
 THIS IS A FORK OF THE ORIGINAL OGAR BUT THIS HAS MORE FEATURES, also, I borrowed from other forks: Kickbots,merge (editedbyme),killrange(editedbyme),kickrange(editedbyme) commands and the nocollision game modes.
 Every other Extra feature I created.
 This Modified copy was created to help those who want to open their server to the public.
-I will add more features like banning and remote control like pocket dock console in pocketmine (mabye) im also probably going to add more commands and I will also add more things in OP.
+I will add more features like remote control similar to pocket dock console in pocketmine (mabye) im also probably going to add more commands and I will also add more things in OP.
 ### Highlight features in this modified copy
  1. PMSG command, to periodically send a message (no need for admin to be online to explain rules)
  2. OP , to do stuff in game WITHOUT a illegal clone client, see below